oncody/civ-board-game-2010/README.md

 | Learn tech 1 for free | OP |

 ## Start of Turn Phase
-Advance first player token (skip this the first turn of the game)
+Advance first player token (skip this the first turn of the game).
 This phase is done in turns.
 The first player fully completes this phase before it passes to the next person.
 You may any of the following actions as many times as you want.

 ### Build a city
 Requirements:
-* Starting city limit is 2
+1. Starting city limit is 2
-* Cannot be built on water
+1. Cannot be built on water
-* Requires eight adjacent revealed squares
+1. Requires eight adjacent revealed squares
-* Cannot be adjacent to a hut or village token (it's valid once you remove this token from the map)
+1. Cannot be adjacent to a hut or village token (it's valid once you remove this token from the map)
-* Cannot be adjacent to an enemy figure
+1. Cannot be adjacent to an enemy figure
-* Its outskirts must not overlap with any other city’s outskirts
+1. Its outskirts must not overlap with any other city’s outskirts

-1. Sacrifice your scout
-1. Move any other friendly figures in this square to a legal adjacent square
-1. Adopt a new social policy.
+To build a city, sacrifice your scout.
+Move any other friendly figures in this square to a legal adjacent square.
+Add a city token to the map where your scout was.
+Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.
 When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want)

 ### Play a reserved great person tile
 Play a reserved great person tile on your civilization sheet into one of your city's outskirts